 Gemina and her work on Azorean whalers were featured in the 125th Anniversary issue of National Geographic Portugal magazine and National Geographic Explorer's "Explorer Moment of the Week."
-Her work with people and their pets experiencing homelessness in Seattle has been featured by Real Change News, CityDog Magazine, and the University of Washington Health Sciences NewsBeat, among others.
+Her work with people and their pets experiencing homelessness in Seattle has been featured by Crosscut, Real Change News, CityDog Magazine, the University of Washington, and Washington State University.
 Her work has been covered by the University of Washington, the Portuguese American Journal, Tufts University, and Dive Photo Guide, among others.